 Any clarifications or questions and answers regarding this CAN will be posted at its homepage on http://nspires.nasaprs.com.

-It is the responsibility of each prospective proposer to regularly check this CAN's homepage for updates.
+Each prospective proposer has the responsibility to regularly check this CAN's homepage for updates.

 6.2 Electronic Submission of Proposal Information